samuel-thompsonn/browser-fighting-game-server/doc/notes.md

 - DONE: Fix up the animation for getting knocked back
 - DONE: Make knockback from attacks take you in the correct direction / put you in the right knockback state
 - DONE: Fix up the animation for getting knocked out
-- Fix up the hitbox for heavy attack
+- DONE: Fix up the hitbox for heavy attack
 - Simplify file definitions of attack animations to include startup & end lag
-- Fix up the hurtbox for Ryu
+- DONE: Fix up the hurtbox for Ryu
-- Fix up knocked back animation to separate out the sprites more
+- DONE: Fix up knocked back animation to separate out the sprites more

 Currently I am focusing on fixing up knockback, but right now the issue is that knockback gets reversed on every hit.
 Why is this happening?
 The debugger is being kind of uncooperative.